 Developing high value luxury fashion products is a lengthy creative process from design to shelf.
 It can take months of design time and extensive physical sampling throughout the global supply chain before the design is finalised and the product reaches the point of sale.

 This means that new product design can come with significant costs in terms of labour and manufacturing resources, as well as long lead times and limited agility for businesses.
 We need to move more rapidly towards ‘right first time’ design decision-making, using data-driven design tools, based on AI and data analytics to understand consumer wants and needs, and develop late-stage customisation techniques in manufacturing that mean personalised products can be produced cost-effectively.

 Fashion is also associated with significant textile waste and environmental impacts along the supply chain, from design and manufacturing processes to retail and to consumer habits.
 We need new approaches and techniques to minimise waste: ‘right first time’ design to maximise sell-through, reduce over-production, minimise the amount of waste produced, and operationalise new cost-effective recycling technologies as part of economically viable circular economies.

 To make these developments sustainable and keep the UK fashion and textile industry growing, we also need STEAM-based designers who can help to shape these emerging technologies and speed up the creative product design process, reducing environmental impacts and accelerating the innovation of new products.

 Flagship Innovation Challenges

-Future Fashion Factory focuses on two flagship innovation challenges, split into five smaller core projects addressing key challenges facing the UK’s luxury fashion design and textile manufacturing industry.
+Future Fashion Factory focuses on three flagship innovation challenges, split into five smaller core projects addressing key challenges facing the UK’s luxury fashion design and textile manufacturing industry.

 Industrial partners will lead and define these collaborative R&D projects, focusing resources on fixing real problems in ways that can be practically implemented within a foreseeable timeframe to maximise commercial impact.